creobit/devkit/README.md

 ## Usage

-- When starting any new projects, just use this sample config
+- When starting any new projects, just use this sample config template in your project's docker-compose.yml

 ```yml
 version: "3"